 - Picnics: There are picnic areas throughout the park, but they are not shaded.
 The sun can be brutally hot which can make for a miserable picnic.
 I would recommend bringing a canopy or umbrella.

 - Make sure you have plenty of snacks available for your little one.
 All that hiking and sightseeing will be sure to work up an appetite.
 Hanger is usually the number one culprit when my little one starts to act out.

 - Dogs are welcome at the park as long as they are leashed.

 - Bring a carrier/stroller even if you think your little one can walk the entire time.

-My finally advice is don’t push your little one’s limit.
+My final piece of advice is don’t push your little one’s limit.
 Depending on what time of year you go, it is likely going to be hot.
 The heat can wear them out faster and can likely lead to a meltdown.
 Plan on doing one big thing and see how it goes.
-You may need to take a break, go home or cool off at the Trading Post with an ice cream.
+You may need to take a break, go home or cool off at the Trading Post with ice cream.

 Learn more about Garden of the Gods here: https://www.gardenofgods.com/